MainaMwangiy/MainaMwangiy/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a Software Engineer from Nairobi, Kenya.
 I am currently working at Stream4Tech.
-I mainly work with ReactJS & VueJS frameworks for FrontEnd development and JavScript & Python for BackEnd Development.
-I utilize the technologies to develop software systems and improve the existing ones.
+I mainly work with ReactJS & VueJS frameworks for FrontEnd development and JavaScript & Python for BackEnd Development.
+Database proficiency in MySQL, Postgre SQL & MongoDB.
+I utilize these technologies to develop software systems and improve the existing ones.

-🌱 I'm currently learning TypeScript & NextJS to improve my skills in JS frameworks nad Libraries.
+🌱 I'm currently learning TypeScript & NextJS to improve my skills in JS frameworks and Libraries.

 👯 I’m looking to collaborate on projects that want to bring change to the world in a positive way.
 Projects that will make the lives of Earthians better 😄.

-📫 You can reach me on LinkedIn, Mail and Twitter.
+📫 Reach me on LinkedIn, Mail and Twitter and lets talk about tech.